prebid/prebid.github.io/dev-docs/bidders/yieldone.md

 ### Note:

-THE YIELDONE adapter requires setup and approval from the YIELDONE team.<br/>
+THE YieldOne adapter requires setup and approval from the YieldOne team.<br/>
 Please reach out to your account team or y1s@platform-one.co.jp for more information.